DrCheeseFace/Hoshi/README.md

 ## v1.1.1
 ### Auto-setup feature
 No more bundling with a KataGo folder!
 If you don't already have KataGo, there is now a nifty `Auto-setup` button in the Options menu, allowing you to easily download the appropriate KataGo version for your system.

-### Cross-platform compatibility
-Versions for Mac and Linux are now live, in addition to Windows.
-They are still experimental and being developed into working order.

 ## v1.1.0
 ### Moved to Tauri